-Room 237 is a documentary about, essentially, fan theories of Kubrick’s The Shining.
-Things like costume design, background posters, and the brand logos of pictured food items receive thorough interrogations by its featured fan theorists, who interpret them as crucial clues toward the movie’s plot or theme.
+Room 237 is a documentary covering fan theories that have popped up around Stanley Kubrick’s The Shining.
+Costume design, background posters, and the brand logos of pictured food items all receive thorough interrogations by the documentary’s featured fan theorists, who interpret each as a crucial clue to the movie’s plot or themes.
 What struck me most, when watching Room 237, was how different, rather than similar, this world of film fan theory felt from literary interpretation.

 I’ve been trying, in grappling with this difference, to get a hold on what I mean by four terms.
 These are: foreground, background, signal, and noise.

 Foreground and background seem fairly straightforward.
 The foreground in an artwork is that which most immediately commands the attentional and sensory focus of the viewer.
 The viewer can choose to redirect his attention away from the work’s foreground, but this is usually an active experiential choice rather than a passive default.
-In visual fields, what is nearest to the POV/observer is considered “foreground,” but I’m using it here in a way that allows for this to not be true — if, for example, “close” objects to the viewer are blurred in a large-aperture, distant-focus shot.
-The object in focus is foreground because it is being pointed at.
-The nearer objects have turned to background.
-These are of course gradient or relative terms, with many middle grounds in between.
+In visual fields, what is nearest to the POV/observer is considered “foreground,” but I’m using it here in a way that allows for this to not be true — if, for example, objects closest to the viewer are blurred in a large-aperture, distant-focus shots.
+The object in focus is in the foreground because it is being pointed at.
+The nearer objects transform into background.

-Signal and noise are harder to pin down, but the essential quality of a signal seems to be that it points to something.
-It conveys, it communicates, from director to audience.
-In film, the “something” it points to is frequently plot or theme-relevant.
-In Modern and Postmodern (visual) art, the “something” is often form or cultural critique-relevant.
+“Signal” and “noise” are harder to pin down, but the essential quality of a signal seems to be that it conveys or communicates from director to audience.
+In film, the “something” it points to will frequently be plot or theme-related.
+In modern and postmodern visual art, the “something” is often related to form or culture.

 A “mood” or “atmosphere” is not a signal if it is an end in itself.
-It is only a signal insofar as it attempts to intentionally communicate something further, perhaps about a character or artistic tradition or our contemporary society.
-The same is true in film about: set design, costume design, “aesthetic.”
-In the case of set and costume design, intra-work logic, real-world fidelity, and visual appeal/interestingness are often dominant drivers of creative decisions.
-And while all of these are important functions, they have more to do with “fleshing out” than sending a signal.
-Tellingly, the aforementioned roles are significantly delegated by most directors.
+It is only a signal insofar as it is a signifier, insofar as it attempts to intentionally communicate something further, perhaps about a character or artistic tradition or our contemporary society.
+The same is true in film about set design, costume design, and “aesthetic.”
+In the case of set and costume design, intra-work logic, real-world fidelity, and visual appeal-slash-interestingness are often dominant drivers of creative decisions.
+And while all of these are important functions of art elements, they have more to do with “fleshing out” than sending a signal.
+Tellingly, the aforementioned roles (costume and set design) are significantly delegated by most directors.

-I do not dispute that every component in an artistic work conveys something.
+I don’t dispute that every component in an artistic work conveys something.
 If one is engaging in a gender critique of a movie, the color of a dress may be indelibly important.
 But a director is usually not intentionally communicating something important about plot or theme with it.
+Everything is a signifier, but only some objects transport the intended signification.
 I have no interest in arguing that intended meanings are “truer” or more important, though I question whether the premise of an authentic or “intrinsically supreme” meaning is coherent to begin with.
-I merely wish to make two descriptive claims: 1) That directors, in the generic sense of “art authors,” do have intended themes and plots which they include (and frequently emphasize, or foreground) in a work, and 2) That because of this emphasizing, as well as norms of pre-collegiate literary education, there is significant overlap between the themes and plots which viewers look for in art experiences, and those which the director/art author intends them to.
+Instead I want to make two descriptive claims: 1) That directors, in the generic sense of “art authors,” do have intended themes and plots which they include (and frequently emphasize, or foreground) in a work, and 2) That because of this emphasizing, as well as the norms of pre-collegiate literary education, there is significant overlap between the themes and plots which viewers look for in art experiences and those which the director/art author intends them to.

 In other words, directors include signals and audiences look for them.
-The work is, among many other functions and ontologies, a medium of communication, a way for a director to point.
+The work of art is, among many other functions and ontologies, a medium of communication, a way for a director to point.

-What is noise in this configuration?
-Elements of noise are interchangeable or even replaceable without significant damage to the signals.
-Were we to remove them, we would possibly have an even clearer conception of the work’s plot and themes, though of course then the works would cease to be art and would read something not dissimilar from Cliffs Notes.
-(This is interesting: that noise turns signal into art.)
+Where does noise fit within this configuration?
+Elements of noise are interchangeable or even replaceable without significant damage to the intended communication.
+Were we to remove them, we would possibly have an even clearer conception of the work’s plot and themes, though of course then the works would cease to be art and would read as Cliff’s Notes.
+(This is interesting: that noise turns signals into art.)

 These are messy and relative definitions, but required in order to make the arguments I’m attempting to advance about film, literature, and medium.
-One of these arguments has almost already been established in the definitions above: that signals are typically put in the foreground of a work and noise in the background.
-A second is that directors frequently “hide” signals by tucking them both into the background and among noisy elements.
-Directors do, for instance, often get intimately involved in the design of certain sets or costumes, placing what we and them would consider crucial details in plain but backgrounded site.
-For a very strange reason, this hiding of signals is an almost universally prized trait in critical assessments of works.
+One of these arguments has almost already been established in the definitions above: that signals are typically placed in the foreground of a work and noise in the background.
+The second, now, is that directors frequently “hide” signals by tucking them both into the background and among noisy elements.
+Directors do, for instance, often get intimately involved in the design of certain sets or costumes, placing what we and them would consider crucial details of plot and theme in plain but backgrounded site.
+For a strange and unknowable reason, this hiding of signals is an almost universally prized trait in critical assessments of works.

-The third argument argument is that a prerequisite of this specific type of signal concealment is the presence of multiple sensory dimensions, or of multiple details or occurrences happening simultaneously in the work.
-In this way, literature is “flatter” than film.
-Signals cannot be tucked literally behind other signals in the same way that film can.
-Two things cannot show themselves literally at once.
+The third argument is that a prerequisite of this specific type of signal concealment is the presence of multiple sensory dimensions, or of multiple details or events occurring simultaneously in the work.
+In this way we can see that literature is “flatter” than film.
+Signals-in-hiding cannot be tucked literally behind other signals in the same way that they can in film.
+Two things cannot show themselves literally at once; instead, the work plods ahead one word at a time.
 Nor does literature have the same debt to comprehensive veracity that film has.
 A film scene in a pantry room must, unless otherwise explained away, include fully stocked shelves.
-Each has the potential to carry thematic or narrative weight, to be, in other words, a signal.
+Each shelf and stocked item has the potential to carry thematic or narrative weight, to be, in other words, a signal.
 (We can call this opportunity the subtlety of the optional in the necessary.)
-A literary scene does not carry such an obligation; such details are offered voluntarily, increasing the probability of their having intended importance.
-Indeed novels do not have many obligations at all in this cultural moment, a liberation which brings with it limitations.
+A literary scene does not carry such an obligation; details are offered voluntarily, most are left out, and those which are included have a higher probability of being important, hence their inclusion.
+Indeed, novels do not have many obligations at all in this cultural moment, a liberation which brings with it limitations.

-This is not to deny equivalences between mediums.
-While every word is volunteered and created by the author, subtext and linguistic double-meaning is one way to “layer” a literary work akin to cinema.
-Frequently, important signals are “buried” textually in seemingly noisy descriptive paragraphs which are themselves an analogue to the cinematic backdrop.
-It is even possible to write in a way that a reader skims over such paragraphs, ignorant of their secrets and in a way that makes the skimmed text a sort of background.
-Literary “filler” bulks out and allows readers to “sit” in a world or plot point longer, in a way film with its tight financial and time constraints cannot; literature’s “temporal fleshing out” is the counterpart to cinema’s “spatial fleshing out.
+None of this is to deny equivalences between mediums.
+While almost every word is volunteered and created by the author of a text, subtextual and linguistic double-meaning is one way to “layer” a literary work akin to cinema.
+Frequently, important signals are “buried” textually in seemingly noisy descriptive paragraphs, paragraphs which are themselves an analogue to the cinematic backdrop.
+It is even possible to write in a way that a reader skims over such paragraphs, ignorant of their secrets.
+Literary filler serves the important job of bulking out a text, allowing readers to “sit” in a world or plot point in a way film, with its tight financial and time constraints cannot, so literature’s temporal fleshing-out can be understood as a counterpart to cinema’s spatial fleshing-out.

 In a literary work, it is easy for the reader to forget such descriptive details.
-If a side character’s blackness is slipped into a brief physical description at the start of an interaction like that of Rectify‘s DA, it will not move interpretation in the way that television is capable of.
+If a side character’s blackness is slipped into a brief physical description at the start of an interaction, it won’t move interpretation to the extent that television is capable of.
 If the author reminds, makes a fuss about a particular detail, the ruse is up, the intention is known.
-Ambiguity and its elegance disappear.
+Ambiguity and its elegance disappear.)

-Two further explanations arise from the conceptual carving of foreground/background, signal/noise.
-One is that since hierarchies of foreground and background are central to our perceptual organization, their interrogation is in itself a treasured function of art.
-Escher’s tessellations, or the grounding reversals of Citizen Kane, actively challenge/d visual hierarchies.
+Two more explanations arise from the conceptual carving of foreground/background, signal/noise.
+One is that since hierarchies of foreground and background are central to our ordinary perceptual organization, their interrogation is in itself an important function of art.
+Escher’s tessellations, or the grounding reversals of Citizen Kane, actively challenge established visual hierarchies.
 Literary shifts in perspective penetrate the foregrounding effect of subjectivity.

 A second explanation is hinted at in the following graphic courtesy of Giffiths and Tenenbaum’s “From Mere Coincidences to Meaningful Discoveries.”
 The zone of “suspicious coincidence” is also, for an audience, the zone of intrigue, where anything can be a red herring or Chekhov’s Gun.
 It’s where interpretive viewing gets interesting, and possibility appears endless: